 Welcome to "On Belay With..."!
-This is a series of short interviews with mountain medicine folk.
+This is a series of short interviews with all sorts of folks involved in mountain medicine.
 If you'd like to take part please get in touch!

 Dr Edi Albert is a Medical Officer with the Royal Flying Doctor Service and Senior Lecturer in Remote and Polar Medicine at the University of Tasmania.
 In 2019 he will be volunteering with the International Porter Protection Group (IPPG) at their Rescue Posts at Gokyo and Machermo in the Khumbu.
 Whilst in Nepal he will be running an educational trek to raise money for IPPG and Classrooms in the Clouds (CitC Nepal).